Homemade Biscuits the Old-Fashioned Way

 - Be sure to use cold lard/butter.

-- Do not use a rolling pin for the dough, just flatten the dough out with your hands.
+- Do not use a rolling pin for the dough; just flatten the dough out with your hands.

 - Do not spin the cutter or cup when cutting the biscuits.
 This keeps the biscuits from being fluffy.

-- Topping with the butter makes for beautiful golden brown coloring.
+- Topping with the butter makes for beautiful, golden brown coloring.

 How to Store

 Store in an airtight container on the counter for up to 5 days.
+For longer storage, consider freezing your biscuits once they’re baked and cooled.

 How to Reheat